anonymouscoolguy/bazinga/README.md

 ```

 #### Changed keywords
-I popular keywords were changed to resemble the famous show.
+Some popular keywords were changed to resemble the famous show.

 - `print` -> `eureka`
 - `return` -> `bazinga`